Toronto ice cream enjoyed on a hot summer day is purse bliss!

 Or, if spooning through a cup is more your thing, enjoy the chocolate lovers decadent Baker’s Tiramisu Sundae.

-Fugo Desserts is a tiny dessert shop located on Dundas Street West near University Avenue.
+Fugo Desserts is a tiny dessert shop which originally opened on Dundas Street West near University Avenue.
+It is now located on Queen Street West.

 The popular sweet shop specializes in serving creative ice cream cones, gourmet mini donuts and specialty coffee and tea.